Shiva-A-Lindi/Behavioral-Analysis/README.md

 <img align="right" src=https://github.com/Shiva-A-Lindi/Behavioral-Analysis/blob/media/LED_detection.png width="25%" height="25%" alt="">

 In the lever-reaching task the experiment chamber is equipped with an LED panel with LED lights conveying information about the experiment e.g. whether or not the paw is on the pad, a cue is being presented or a reward is being delivered.
-[Here](https://github.com/Shiva-A-Lindi/Behavioral-Analysis/LED_detection) you can find an Python script that targets the extraction of these information from the videos.
+[Here](https://github.com/Shiva-A-Lindi/Behavioral-Analysis/tree/master/LED_detection) you can find an Python script that targets the extraction of these information from the videos.

 ### Documentation:

-You can find the necessary information about the developed codes [here]().
+You can find the necessary information about the developed codes [here](https://shiva-a-lindi.github.io/Behavioral-Analysis/build/html/index.html).

 ### References:

+<b id="f1">1</b> Data provided by Physiology and pathophysiology of executive functions Lab under supervision of Nicolas Mallet at IMN (Institut des Maladies Neurodégénératives, CNRS, Bordeaux). [↩](#a1)

-* Mathis A, Mamidanna P, Cury KM, Abe T, Murthy VN, Mathis MW, Bethge M (2018) DeepLabCut: mark- erless pose estimation of user-defined body parts with deep learning.
-Nature Neuroscience 21:1281–1289.
+<b id="f2">2</b>Mathis A, Mamidanna P, Cury KM, Abe T, Murthy VN, Mathis MW, Bethge M (2018) DeepLabCut: mark- erless pose estimation of user-defined body parts with deep learning.
+Nature Neuroscience 21:1281–1289.  [↩](#a2)